-Neal Hallinan, Postural Restoration Trained (PRT), CSCS in Northern New Jersey
+Neal Hallinan, Postural Restoration Trained (PRT), CSCS, LMT in Northern New Jersey

 To say that Postural Restoration Institute changed my life is an understatement.

 Not only did it permit me to identify and fix the source of my back pain, but PRI completely changed the way I view the human body.

 It also confirmed what I had noticed in regards to athletic training and rehab: that the traditional “stretch and strengthen” and “treating the pain” approach to pain was falling woefully short in creating any lasting success for so many people.

 I always wondered why the results never seemed to last.